Helsinki-NLP/mammoth/docs/exporting_to_huggingface.md

 ## Download Models for Local Use

-With the above approaches, the Hugging Face Transformers library will automatically download the model to the cache directory.
-If you want to download the model to a local path for repeated use, use `mammoth/hf_integration/to_hf/model_downloader.py`:
+By default, Hugging Face Transformers downloads the model to its cache directory.
+To download the model to a specific path for repeated use, use `mammoth/hf_integration/to_hf/model_downloader.py`:

 ```bash
 # Single-task model — download everything